-The acquisition costs incurred in 2020 and 2019 relate to non-underlying charges under two separate agreements linked to the acquisition in 2017.
+The acquisition costs incurred in 2020 relate to non-underlying charges under a separate agreement linked to the acquisition in 2017.
 The costs incurred are directly linked to the acquisition and not as part of the underlying business.
-One agreement terminated on 31 July 2019, and the second agreement terminated on 31 March 2019.
+This agreement terminated on 31 July 2019.